 Step Five: Apply Adhesion Promoter and Base Color

 Then I applied the adhesion promoter to the stock (helps the paint bond to the plastic).
 Then came the Krylon primer over everything, a few coats.

 I decided to use Khaki as my base and I covered everything in it, the barrel, the stock, the parts.
 You can, of course, use any color you’d like as your base.

 Step Six: Apply Paints in to Your Pattern

 Mind you I was in no rush to do this, so I did it over the course of a week, giving each layer plenty of time to dry.
 I just started in with the stencils, alternating colors, bit by bit:

 You’ll notice that I used NO black.
-The military eliminated black in camo for a reason – it stands out.
+Many modern military camouflages leave black out for a reason – it stands out.
 I favored light colors.
 The darkest I went was brown.
 When I did apply paint to the scope I went exceptionally light where the magnification numbers are.
 I can still read them fully.